Jeffrey-Ede/partial-STEM/README.md

 #Try replacing this with your own partial scan, ground truth pair!
 partial_scan, truth = get_example_scan() #Downloads example from GitHub - don't worry about moving the script

-#Initialize the generator using with statement for garbage collection
+#Initialize generator so it's ready for repeated use
 gen = Generator()

 #Complete the scan
 complete_scan = gen.infer(crop)

-#Generate can be reused multiple times once it hase been initialised
+#Generate can be reused multiple times once it has been initialised
 # ...

 #Display results